Back to Blogs

 Secondly, it is possible to find the optimal model hyper-parameters by monitoring training progress with tools like Weights & Biases or TensorBoard.
 Additionally, monitoring training progress can help detect model problems early on.

-1. using Encord Active to debug your computer vision dataset
+1. Use Encord Index to debug your computer vision dataset

-2. using Jupyter to debug your computer vision model
+2. Use Jupyter to debug your computer vision model

-3. using Weights & Biases to monitor and debug your computer vision model
+3. Use Weights & Biases to monitor and debug your computer vision model

-4. using TensorBoard to track the performance of your computer vision model
+4. Use TensorBoard to track the performance of your computer vision model

-Before we dive into the tutorial and cover the four ways let’s go over why we need to debug models in the first place.
+Before we dive into the tutorial and cover the four ways, let’s go over why we need to debug models first.

 Why do you need to debug computer vision models?

-Debugging is a necessary step in the development of computer vision models and algorithms.
-Computer vision models and algorithms are central to a wide range of applications and use cases, such as image classification, object detection, and segmentation.
+Debugging is a necessary step in developing computer vision models and algorithms.
+Computer vision models and algorithms are central to various applications and use cases, such as image classification, object detection, and segmentation.

 The models require high precision and accuracy, as even small errors can have significant consequences.
-Thus data scientists and ML engineers must be prudent in their debugging process.
+Thus, data scientists and ML engineers must be prudent when debugging.

 For example, in the case of object detection, a false positive or false negative can lead to incorrect decision-making and actions - a false medical diagnosis made by an image classifier or a car accident caused by autopilot.